How to Write Your Own Wedding Ceremony from Scratch

 Ceremony Welcome Remarks

 This is a general welcome to the guests to remind them why they are gathering.
-This can be short if the officiant is giving their own remarks later.
-If they are not giving personal remarks, this section can be a longer section to reflect on the joys of weddings and marriage.
+This can be short if the officiant is giving their remarks later.
+If they are not giving personal remarks, this section can be extended to reflect on the joys of weddings and marriage.
 This might also be a time when the people who escorted the last person down the aisle is asked a question (i.e. Who gives this woman…?)
 If no such question is to be asked, then the escorts should hug & kiss the couple before they take their seat(s).

 Wedding Ceremony Readings